 The Kangen Water Challenge

 I can’t go through Lower’s entire site and continue to pick it apart.
 I am not a bio-chemist, nor a chemist, nor even a professor.
 So I don’t have the background to debate all of the ins and outs of exactly how Kangen water does whatever it does.
 So my challenge to you, Stephen Lower (or any reader), is to obtain a supply of fresh Kangen water from someone willing to help you out, get it from them daily, and try it for a month.
 Most any Enagic distributor in your area would do this for you without charge.
 Since you are retired, you are surely old enough to have various symptoms that could show improvement.
 Spend some time and write down a list.
 Spend enough time that the things that you have become used to and have forgotten about but are still not really right get on that list.
 Then give us all your testimony, like others have.

 Posted here by https://icliks.wordpress.com

-Free, but you need an invite, so consider yourself invited: Join the conversation at Tsu!
+Free, and consider yourself invited: Join the conversation at Minds!